IbatoLionDev/team-task-ticket-manager-nextjs/src/app/api/task/README.md

 ### GET /api/task

 Returns a list of all tasks.

-**Response:**

-- 200: Array of task objects (with project, user, and subtasks)
+You can filter the fields returned by passing query parameters with the field names.
+You can also limit the number of results with the `index` query param.

+**Query Parameters:**

+- Any field name (e.g. `title`, `urgency`, etc.) — if present, only those fields will be returned for each task.
+- `index` (optional): number — limits the number of tasks returned.

+**Examples:**

+- `/api/task?title&urgency` returns only the title and urgency fields for all tasks.
+- `/api/task?index=5` returns the first 5 tasks with all fields.
+- `/api/task` returns all tasks with all fields.

 ### GET /api/task/[id]